Stress fracture: Causes

 Bones are constantly attempting to remodel and repair themselves, especially during a sport where extraordinary stress is applied to the bone.
 Over time, if enough stress is placed on the bone that it exhausts the capacity of the bone to remodel, a weakened site—a stress fracture—may appear on the bone.
 The fracture does not appear suddenly.
 It occurs from repeated traumas, none of which is sufficient to cause a sudden break, but which, when added together, overwhelm the osteoblasts that remodel the bone.

 Potential causes include overload caused by muscle contraction, amenorrhea, an altered stress distribution in the bone accompanying muscle fatigue, a change in ground reaction force (concrete to grass) or the performance of a rhythmically repetitive stress that leads up to a vibratory summation point.

 Stress fractures commonly occur in sedentary people who suddenly undertake a burst of exercise (whose bones are not used to the task).
 They may also occur in athletes completing high volume, high impact training, such as running or jumping sports.
 Stress fractures are also commonly reported in soldiers who march long distances.

-Muscle fatigue can also play a role in the occurrence of stress fractures.
+Muscle fatigue can play a role in the occurrence of stress fractures.
+The neuromuscular hypothesis is the leading theoretical framework on muscle fatigue's role in stress fractures.
 In a runner, each stride normally exerts large forces at various points in the legs.
 Each shock—a rapid acceleration and energy transfer—must be absorbed.
 Muscles and bones serve as shock absorbers.
 However, the muscles, usually those in the lower leg, become fatigued after running a long distance and lose their ability to absorb shock.
 As the bones now experience larger stresses, this increases the risk of fracture.
+Experimental evidence remains mixed, with some studies done on competitive distance runners concluding that shock absorption does not change after brief exhaustive running.

 Previous stress fractures have been identified as a risk factor.
 Along with history of stress fractures, a narrow tibial shaft, high degree of hip external rotation, osteopenia, osteoporosis, and pes cavus are common predisposing factors for stress fractures.

 Common causes in sport that result in stress fractures include: